 Definition of Anacoluthon

-Anacoluthon is derived from a Greek word anakolouthos which means “lacking sequence”.
-It is a stylistic device and is defined as a syntactic deviation and interruption within a sentence from one structure to another.
+Anacoluthon is derived from the Greek word anakolouthos, which means “lacking sequence.”
+It is a stylistic device defined as a syntactic deviation, and interruption within a sentence from one structure to another.
 In this interruption, the expected sequence of grammar is absent.
 The grammatical flow of sentences is interrupted in order to begin more sentences.

 Characteristics of Anacoluthon

-It is employed intentionally, unintentionally or as a rhetorical device.
-In rhetoric, anacoluthon is also known as a figure of disorder in which syntax of a sentence does not correlate with whatever is expected.
-However, it should not to be mixed-up with hyperbaton (also involves the change in normal position of words, phrases and sentences.
+It is employed intentionally, unintentionally, or as a rhetorical device.
+In rhetoric, anacoluthon is also known as a figure of disorder in which the syntax of a sentence does not correlate with whatever is expected.
+However, it should not to be mixed-up with hyperbaton, which also involves a change in the normal position of words, phrases, and sentences.
 Anacoluthon is the interruption within a sentence from one construction to another against the expected logical order of the sentence.
 This change can occur within a sentence or in the form of tense.

-This is one of the examples of anacoluthon where stream of consciousness makes its use easy.
-Since the thoughts are not coherent and lacks grammatical sequence, it makes readers stop and think about sentence order.
+This is one example of anacoluthon where stream of consciousness makes its use easy.
+Since the thoughts are not coherent, and lack grammatical sequence, it makes readers stop and think about sentence order.

 “I will have such revenges on you both,